Chat-Based Support Alone May Not Be Enough: Comparing Conversational and Embedded LLM Feedback for Mathematical Proof Learning: Results

+Before estimating the mediation model, we confirmed that usage of both components reflected help-seeking patterns.
+Self-efficacy was negatively associated with both chatbot usage frequency ($r=-.34$, $p<.001$) and proof-review usage frequency ($r=-.30$, $p<.001$).
+Similarly, students with lower \textbf{Midterm~2} scores used both tools more frequently during the subsequent interval (chatbot: $r=-.31$, $p<.001$; proof-review: $r=-.22$, $p=.008$).

-Results indicate distinct associations for the two \textit{GPTutor} components.
-Lower self-efficacy predicted lower Midterm~2 performance ($B=3.95$, $p<.001$), and also predicted higher usage of both tools during the Midterm~2$\rightarrow$Midterm~3 interval: chatbot usage ($B=-20.52$, $p=.004$) and proof-review usage ($B=-3.59$, $p=.006$).
-Midterm~2 performance uniquely predicted chatbot usage beyond self-efficacy ($B=-1.82$, $p=.016$), whereas its association with proof-review usage was not statistically significant ($B=-0.18$, $p=.181$).
-Critically, chatbot usage was negatively associated with Midterm~3 performance after accounting for self-efficacy and prior performance ($B=-0.031$, $p=.011$), whereas proof-review usage was not ($B=0.068$, $p=.312$).
-Substantial direct effects of self-efficacy ($B=3.74$, $p<.001$) and Midterm~2 performance ($B=0.42$, $p<.001$) on Midterm~3 remained in the model.
+The serial mediation model (\cref{fig:serial_mediation_model}) revealed distinct patterns.
+Lower self-efficacy predicted lower \textbf{Midterm~2} performance ($B=3.95$, $p<.001$) and higher usage of both tools (chatbot: $B=-20.52$, $p=.004$; proof-review: $B=-3.59$, $p=.006$). \textbf{Midterm~2} uniquely predicted chatbot usage beyond self-efficacy ($B=-1.82$, $p=.016$), but not proof-review usage ($B=-0.18$, $p=.181$).
+Critically, chatbot usage was negatively associated with \textbf{Midterm~3} ($B=-0.031$, $p=.011$), whereas proof-review usage was not ($B=0.068$, $p=.312$).
+Direct effects of self-efficacy ($B=3.74$, $p<.001$) and \textbf{Midterm~2} ($B=0.42$, $p<.001$) on \textbf{Midterm~3} remained substantial.